johannschopplich/nuxt-vitalizer/README.md

    */
   enabled?: boolean
   /**
-   * Determines which prefetch links should be rendered in the HTML.
+   * List of assets extensions that should not be prefetched.
    *
-   * @default 'none'
-   */
-  prefetchLinks?: 'none' | 'exceptImages'
-  /**
-   * List of image extensions to remove from the manifest.
-   *
-   * @default ['gif', 'jpg', 'jpeg', 'png', 'svg', 'webp'] */ imageExtensions?: string[]
+   * @default ['gif', 'jpg', 'jpeg', 'png', 'svg', 'webp'] */ assetExtensions?: string[]
 }
 ```